MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 !!! note
     We also supply the functon `bch(A, [B1, B2, ...], n)` which
     is equivalent to `bch(A, B1 + B2 + ..., n)` when all of `B1, B2, ...`
-    comute among each other, but is much faster as it avoids computing equivalent terms such as ``[[A, B_1], B_2]`` and ``[[A, B_2], B_1]``.
+    commute among each other, but is much faster as it avoids computing equivalent terms such as ``[[A, B_1], B_2]`` and ``[[A, B_2], B_1]``.
     This can be especially useful for higher order coupled cluster methods such as CCSDT and beyond, as well as exotic methods such as QED-CC and NEO-CC.